jrom876/Python_Person/README.md

 See https://github.com/jrom876/arrStructExample/arrStructExample.c for the C version.

-Since then it has evolved into a much larger project to create the framework for an expandable person class database written in python and sqlite3 with:
+Since then it has evolved into a more ambitious project to create the framework for an expandable person class database written in python and sqlite3 with:

     0. a ThisPerson class which defines the methods and attributes of the Person data entity